rolando-cadiz/rolando-cadiz.github.io/essays/smart_questions_reflection.md

 ## Asking a Smart Question
 <img width="300px" class="rounded float-start pe-4" src="../img/smartquestion.jpg">
-<p>Eric Raymond's essay includes a lengthy guideline to assist those who read it an optimal way to ask a question.
+Eric Raymond's essay includes a lengthy guideline to assist those who read it an optimal way to ask a question.
 If you follow them, you are more likely to find an answer.
-Let's take a look at [this StackOverflow question](https://stackoverflow.com/questions/79401857/jenkins-offline-and-plugins-installation-failed-issue-in-azure-windows-10-vm) to see if it was asked smartly.</p>
+Let's take a look at [this StackOverflow question](https://stackoverflow.com/questions/79401857/jenkins-offline-and-plugins-installation-failed-issue-in-azure-windows-10-vm) to see if it was asked smartly.

 # Jenkins offline and plugins installation failed issue in Azure Windows 10 VM